BiologyTools/Bio/README.md

 - Exporting ROI's from each OME image in a folder of images to CSV.

 - Select multiple points by holding down left control key for move & delete tools.
 Delete button for delete.
-- Open & Save ImageJ Tiff files and embed ROI's in image Description tag.
-- C# Scripting with sample tool script and regular scripts in "/Scripts/" folder.

 ## Dependencies
 - [BioFormats.Net](https://github.com/GDanovski/BioFormats.Net)